akim42003/SOFIA/README.md

 ### Prerequisites
 - Python 3.11+
 - Conda (recommended for virtual environment)
-- Ollama installed and running
+- For local AI: Ollama installed and running with CUDA-capable GPU
-- CUDA-capable GPU (requires running Ollama docker daemon on GPU)
+- For cloud AI: OpenAI API key

 ### Installation